lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program2.md

 ### Program specification

-You should start by copying your Lab 7 files over to your `program2` directory, or copying the solution code from the `/public/lab7` directory (available after the late due date for Lab 7, so on Monday May 1st).
-Add to your `Exhibit` struct and add the additional functions as described below.
+Note that you can reuse a lot of your code from Lab 7, though you will need to edit it.

-Your program must include the following structs and functions with exactly the specified inputs, return types, and functionality.
+Your program must include the following two structs.

-There are two structs.
 You may use the pre-written header file at `/public/programs/program2/structs.h` if you would like.
-1. struct `Exhibit` with data members the name of the exhibit, the capacity, and a pointer to an `Animal` struct (the start of the list of animals for this exhibit) and a pointer to the next exhibit (edit from Lab 7).
+1. struct `Exhibit` with data members the name of the exhibit, the capacity, and a pointer to an `Animal` struct (the start of the list of animals for this exhibit) and a pointer to the next exhibit.
 2. struct `Animal` with data members the name, age, and species of the animal and a pointer to the next animal.

-There are nine functions.
-You can see their inputs and return types in `/public/programs/program2/funcs.h`.
-You will need to edit your exhibit-related functions from Lab 7.
+Your program must include the following nine functions.
+You can see their inputs and return types in `/public/programs/program2/funcs.h`, which yuo can include in your own program if you would like.
 1. `print_exhibits`, which should print all exhibit information, including capacity and the current animal lists for each exhibit.
 2. `create_new_exhibit`, which must use `malloc` to allocate space for the new